sx-aurora-dev/llvm-dev/README.md

     % scl enable devtoolset-8 bash
     % ./llvm-dev/build-and-install.sh <install directory>

-Source code is downloaded in 'src' direcotry, then llvm is build in `build` directory and installed to `<install direcotry>`.
+Source code is downloaded into `src` direcotry, then llvm is build in `build` directory and installed to `<install direcotry>`.

 You can change the directories and build type as below.